apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/expansion-reduction.md

 ```

 ```
- Attention: When using stop-all.sh or stop-all.sh, if the physical machine executing the command is not configured to be ssh-free on all machines, it will prompt for the password
+ Attention: When using `stop-all.sh` or `stop-all.sh`, if the physical machine execute the command is not configured to be ssh-free on all machines, it will prompt to enter the password
 ```

-- After the script is completed, use the `jps` command to see if each node service is started (`jps` comes with the `Java JDK`)
+- After completing the script, use the `jps` command to see if every node service is started (`jps` comes with the `Java JDK`)

 ```
     MasterServer         ----- master service